-How can I hide replies on behalf of a user?
+How can I hide or unhide replies on behalf of a user?
 What authentication method is available?

-The user needs to authorize your app using a three-legged OAuth flow; this flow will allow your app to hide replies on behalf of the user.
+The user needs to authorize your app using a three-legged OAuth flow; this flow will allow your app to hide or unhide replies on behalf of the user.
 Note that this endpoint will only work with OAuth 1.0a user context.

 How many Tweets can I hide or unhide?

-While this endpoint is in Labs, your app can hide up to 10 Tweets per 15 minute window, across all the authorized users (there is no limit to the number of users you can authorize).
+While this endpoint is in Labs, your app can hide or unhide up to 10 Tweets per 15 minute window, across all the authorized users (there is no limit to the number of users you can authorize).
 Your app will be able to moderate up to 725 Tweets per conversation.

 What Tweets can I moderate?

 You can hide any Tweet in a conversation started by the author who is authenticating with your app.
 This includes replies, including replies of a reply.

-What are the Tweets my app cannot hide?
+What are the Tweets my app cannot moderate?

 Your app will not be able to hide Retweets (including Retweets with a comment) of a reply.
-In order to help your app respect the user’s choices, your app will not be able to hide replies who have been unhidden by the user.
-For the same reason, your app will not be able to hide the author’s original Tweet and any of their replies.
+Your app will not be able to hide the author’s original Tweet and any of their replies.